 The chance to read from several characters perspectives, allows us to see an insight into the mind of the good and bad within the book.

 Speaking of books, I love that Kelsea is a book lover, It was incredible to discover her passion for the written word!

-In fact I just love everything about this book, the secrets, the myths.
-It’s an exceptional read that provides so much within the pages.
+In fact I love everything about this book, the secrets, the myths.
+This is exceptional!

 One of my favourite fantasy reads, a phenomenal debut!